 4. Sour or off-taste

-If you taste a sour or off taste then your almond milk has gone bad.
-You will usually notice that it is bad by one of the signs above before you get to tasting it.
+If you taste a sour or off-taste then your almond milk has gone bad.
+You will usually notice that it is bad by one of the signs above before you get to taste it.
 If it doesn’t smell or look different but the taste is off then it has spoiled.

 Also, check out how to tell if coconut milk is bad as it is also a great dairy-free alternative.